ducakar/TextureReplacer/README.md

 ------------
 * When using sfr mod, personalised/generic Kerbal IVA textures are often not set in transparent pods of non-active vessels.
+* If there is no IVA suit replacement the stock EVA suit texture is used for the atmospheric EVAs.

 Change Log
 ----------
 * 1.2
-    - added support for custom reflective shader
+    - added support for custom visor shader
+    - added reflective shader for visor that supports transparency
     - fixed environment map textures
     - code refactored, split into multiple smaller classes
 * 1.1